 - ´Linde Armstrong´ is a dwarf, compact, odorless, and thornless grower with pink flowers that will reach 12- to 18-inches high and 12-inches wide.
 It is an Athens Select hybrid with sterile seed and is produced from cuttings.
 Transplants must be planted in the garden.

 The Queen series is the oldest of the series bred cleome.
 The flowers are easily pollinated and produce viable seeds.
 The resulting seedlings will be similar to the parent plants, but not necessarily the same color.
 It is the tallest at 3- to 5-feet tall by 1- to 2-feet wide and will self-seed aggressively.
-The foliage has a strong odor along with sticky leaves with spines at the base.
+The foliage has a strong odor and sticky leaves with spines at the base.
 Mixed color seed blends are available along with individual color cultivars.

 - ´Cherry Queen´-bright, cherry rose flowers